Flea Markets in Los Angeles

 More information: Read here our full review of Rose Bowl Flea Market

-The Melrose Trading Post is a vintage, antiques, art, and collectibles market held once a week in the car park at Fairfax High School.
-Nearly 200 eclectic vendors gather at this space to showcase their selection of antiques, vintage clothing, records, furniture, plants, quirky treasures, and eclectic knick-knacks.
+The Melrose Trading Post is a market specialising in vintage items, antiques, art and collectibles, held once a week in the car park at Fairfax High School.
+Nearly 200 eclectic vendors gather in this space to showcase antiques, vintage clothing, records, furniture, plants, quirky treasures and eclectic knick-knacks.

-Though it is not as big as the Rose Bowl flea market, the Melrose Trading Post gathers nonetheless every week between 3,000 to 4,000 attendees.
-And since the Melrose Trading Post flea market is actually a fundraising event for Fairfax High School, shoppers are basically doing a good deed while flea market shopping (keep that in mind when haggling…).
+Although it is smaller than the Rose Bowl flea market, the Melrose Trading Post nonetheless attracts 3,000 to 4,000 visitors every week.
+Since the Melrose Trading Post is a fundraising event for Fairfax High School, shoppers can feel good about doing their bit while shopping at the flea market (keep that in mind when haggling…).

 Best flea markets in LA: View of Melrose Trading Post flea market

-Admission is $3 which is not bad at all compared to the $9 visitors have to pay at Rose Bowl.
-Plus, the Melrose Trading Post flea market happens on a weekly basis instead of once a month.
-This popular LA flea market is consistently listed as a ‘top LA destination’ by a number of tourist websites and travel publications.
+Admission costs just $3, which is much better value than the $9 charged at the Rose Bowl.
+What’s more, the Melrose Trading Post flea market takes place weekly instead of monthly.
+This popular LA flea market consistently features as a ‘top LA destination’ on a number of tourist websites and in travel publications.

 Where: Melrose Avenue 7850, CA USA